Raihan490/RAG-Projects-/README.md

 In this project, you’ll find:

-📚 A RAG pipeline that retrieves your professional background data
+📚 A RAG pipeline that retrieves my professional background data

 🤖 A chat interface that answers career-related questions using accurate context